timothysparg/Vagrant-IE-11-system/README.md

 ### Vagrant IE 11 system

-A Window system with Chrome, Firefox, Edge (legacy) and IE11 installed on it
+A Windows system with Chrome, Firefox, Edge (legacy) and IE11 installed on it

 Tested on mac, but _should_ work on linux without changes.
 No idea about windows.